 You may know a little.
 You might know a lot.
 The goal of this question is to stir up new money conversations.

 58. What is your financial superpower?

 Everyone has at least one!
 Do you know yours?

 Every superhero has a weakness, even you.
 It’s essential to know your shortcomings so you’re not caught off guard.

 Batman has Robbin, and the avengers are always better as a team.
 Ray Kroc said, “None of us is as good as all of us.”
 For this conversation starter, identify your financial superhero team!

 61. Who is your financial nemesis?

-This doesn’t make them a bad person.
+This doesn’t make them bad people.
 It merely means that you are aware that he or she is not spurring you on toward your financial goals.
 To make matters worse, you may have more than one.
 Do you know who they are?

 Were you born with super money powers?
 Did a tragedy or trauma propel you into action?
 Has great wealth always been your destiny?
 Or is your mission to save others?
 The financial adventure is even more fun with a great backstory.
 What’s yours?

-The Hulk is known for saying “Don’t make me angry…” Batman says, “I am the vengeance, I am the night, I am BATMAN!”
-What mantra reminds you of your financial superhero why and goal?
+The Hulk is known for saying, “Don’t make me angry…” Batman says, “I am the vengeance, I am the night, I am BATMAN!”
+What mantra reminds you of your financial superhero’s why and goal?